SiliconLabs/wiseconnect/examples/snippets/wlan/calibration_app/readme.md

 > **Note:** For SiWx917, the user needs to calibrate gain-offset for low sub-band (channel-1), mid sub-band (channel-6), and high sub-band (channel-11) and input the three gain-offsets to this API and set the corresponding flags to validate it.

 > **Precondition:**
-sl_si91x_frequency_offset command needs to be called before this command when xo ctune value from hardware register is to be used.
+sl_freq_offset command needs to be called before this command when xo ctune value from hardware register is to be used.

 Gain offset can be calculated using the following equation :